javelit/docs/content/develop/api-reference/_index.md

 <h4>App Testing</h4>

-Learn how to test your Jeamlit applications with unit tests, integration tests, and automated testing frameworks.
+Learn how to test your Javelit applications with unit tests, integration tests, and automated testing frameworks.
 Ensure your apps work correctly across different scenarios and user interactions.

 ```java
 @Test